Dolmant/thincats/README.md

 # ThinCats rebuild
-thincats.json needs to be in this dir. env needs to be set to:
+thincats-c1f1e998f5d9.json needs to be in this dir.
-db: address of google db

 projectID: override hardcoded projectID

 todo: